 Unearned reinsurance premiums are those proportions of premiums written in a year that relate to periods of risk after the reporting date.
-Unearned reinsurance premiums are deferred over the term of the underlying insurance policies for risks-attaching contracts and over the term of the reinsurance contract for losses-occurring contracts.
+Unearned reinsurance premiums are deferred over the term of the underlying insurance policies for risks-attaching and for losses-occurring contracts.